qutech/qtune/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+ # Citing

+ This package was developed in the Jülich Aachen Research Alliance (JARA-FIT) institute quantum information.

+ Please cite the article "A Machine Learning Approach for Automated Fine-Tuning of Semiconductor Spin Qubits" (arXiv: [1901.01972](https://arxiv.org/abs/1901.01972)) if you are using the qtune package.

+ This article presents an experimental demonstration of the effectiveness of an algorithm using the Kalman filter, which is used for the implementation of a **GradientEstimator**.